Example tooltip content.

 Larry the Campervan Expert Tips

-Larry's Travel Tip: “If you’re stuck choosing, think about where you’ll spend most of your time - city streets, coastal roads, remote bush, or a bit of everything.
+Larry's Travel Tips: “If you’re stuck choosing, think about where you’ll spend most of your time - city streets, coastal roads, remote bush, or a bit of everything.
 The right fit makes all the difference!”
 Or ask us 🙂

 Booking tips